 STRATIGRAPHIC HOLES

 Two stratigraphic drill holes are located within the region (Table 3, Figure 8).
-These are Normanton 1 (GSQ), located west of EPG 34, and another hole located southeast of EPG 34 which appears to have no data available.
+These are Normanton 1 (GSQ), and another hole located south of EPG 36 which appears to have no data available.

 Table 3: Stratigraphic drill hole details.